Australian Music Centre: Description

 AMC provides advocacy, representation, and publishing services as well as career support and professional development programmes.
 Initially focussed on contemporary classical music, its purview has expanded to experimental music, sound art, contemporary jazz, and improvisatory music.
-In 1990 it briefly changed its name to Sounds Australian.
+It operates as a service organisation rather than a professional association.
+As of 2020 AMC represented over 750 composers and sound artists.

-The AMC is the Australian national section of ISCM and IAMIC.
+The AMC is the Australian national section of International Society for Contemporary Music and the IAMIC.

 The Centre's collection includes a repository of Australian scores, recordings and teaching kits that numbered 13,000 items by 660 creators in 2017.

-Governance
+Governance and funding

 The AMC was established in 1974 by its inaugural director, James Murdoch.
 For 32 years its CEO was John Davis, who left in 2021.
 In May 2021, he was succeeded by Catherine Haridy, who had worked in A&R for Mushroom Records and Warner Music Australia and founded her own artist management company in 2006.

-Marshall McGuire was appointed Chair of the Board in 2021.
+Marshall McGuire was appointed chair of the board in 2021.

+The Australia Council for the Arts (from 2023 Creative Australia) has provided most of the AMC's funding.
+Cuts at different times (especially in 2012–3) has caused challenges, but funding has been assured from 2021 to 2024.